 Historically we have not typically granted stock options to NEOs on an annual basis.
 From time to time, however, we grant stock options, when appropriate, as the long-term incentive component of our compensation program.
+The Compensation Committee does not grant equity awards to take advantage of the release of material nonpublic information.
+Similarly, the Compensation Committee does not time the release of material nonpublic information to effect the value of equity award grant dates.
 Our stock options allow our employees to purchase covered shares at a price equal to the fair market value on the date of grant.
-In some cases, we attach performance criteria to the vesting of the stock options.
-Stock options drive stock price performance.
+Stock options motivate the NEOs to drive stock price performance, since the NEO can only realize the value of the options if our stock price increases above the exercise price.
 We believe that incorporating stock price growth as part of our long-term equity award design further aligns our executives' and stockholders' interests.
 Stock options create a meaningful foundation of outstanding long-term equity incentives aligned with the long-term interests of our stockholders.
-Accordingly, in 2022, we granted stock options to all our NEOs other than Mr. Wang, with details as described in "Grants of Plan-Based Awards" section later in this document, as follows: